NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

   - Can be reduced by limiting size of tables and number of changes
 - Scalability - Large routing tables are problematic.

 A lot of work went into reducing routing table sizes.
 They will do things like use default routing, route aggregation, and something called **flap damping**.
 Flap damping is a technique that limits the number of updates to a given prefix over time.
-If it goes over a certain limit, it will silence that prefixes updates until a set time has passed.
+If it goes over a certain limit, it will silence that prefix's updates until a set time has passed.

 This is configurable by domain, allowing you to choose when and where you will accept a lot of updates and when you won't.